-"The language barrier is tough for me, but the hardest part has been the cost of housing in California, especially in Silicon Valley.
-Racism is another thing that is very prominent in America.
-While no one has been racist towards me since I've been here, the things I read about in the news are frightening."
-Chunnan Huang, computer science Korea) major (from China)
+"The language barrier "In Indonesia, is tough for me, but the everything is prepared hardest part has been for you.
+You aren't the cost of housing in forced to do as many California, especially in things on your own.
+In Silicon Valley.
+Racism America, everyone is is another thing that very independent and is very prominent in you have to get used America.
+While no to doing everything on one has been racist vour own which is a towards me since I've big change." been here, the things I read about in the news are frightening." -Jong Wook Baik, Chunnan Huang, computer science major (from South computer science Korea) major (from China)